ObiyaDev/obiya/packages/snap/src/cloud/new-deployment/DEPLOYMENT_STREAM_API.md

 ## Important Notes

-1. **Single Deployment**: Only one deployment can run at a time.
-The stream always uses `itemId: 'current'`.
+1. **Multiple Deployments**: Each deployment has a unique `deploymentId` that tracks its individual state and history.

 2. **Real-time Updates**: The stream automatically provides real-time updates via WebSocket.
 No polling needed.

-3. **Persistence**: Deployment state is persisted and will survive page refreshes.
+3. **Persistence**: Deployment states are persisted and will survive page refreshes.
+All deployments are kept in history.

 4. **Logs**: Each phase has separate log arrays (`buildLogs`, `uploadLogs`, `deployLogs`) that accumulate during the process.

-5. **Reset**: A new deployment automatically resets the previous state.
+5. **History**: Access deployment history via `/cloud/deploy/history` endpoint or by subscribing to the entire `deployments` group.

 ## Testing